 Check Engine Diagnostic and Turbo Troubleshooting

-Before installing a turbocharger system first, you should do a diagnostic check of the engine system if there is any lack of power, or any noisy operation, or any other fault.
+Before installing a turbocharger system, first, you should do a diagnostic check of the engine system to see if there is any lack of power, noisy operation, or any other fault.
 Also, check the injector, air filter, or lubrication.

 If you have confusion, you can do extensive troubleshooting analysis by a computer.
 This is an essential inspection because, most of the time, the turbo will damage because of those underlying problems.